DEBARGHYA4469/algorithm-lib/math/math.md

 * So after log A iterations, at most log A elements have at least 1 bit turned off, rest of the elements will be 0.
 * Hence after log A iteration, log A non-zero element remains!

+### Prime and Perfect Squares

+Main Idea : Even powers of primes in a number neutralize in the whole process among themselves.
+Consider only prime factors ^ (power % 2) for the problems.